-After Years of Blight, Affordable Housing on Horizon at Seventh Ave.
-Site
+Getting Old is for Great Stars: Elaine May Amazes in ‘Waverly Gallery’

 “It’s an intricate process.
 They bring you something they think you want, and we say, ‘No, we don’t want fake Art Deco,’ and then they bring you something else,” he explained.
 “But architect Amie Gross listened hard and was sensitive to our concerns, and we will arrive at a good-looking building.”

-Restuccia said that rather than the original four buildings, the end result will be a single 12-story building with a 125-foot setback, like other buildings on the block.
+Restuccia said that rather than the original four buildings, the end result will be a single [nine-story] building with a 125-foot setback, like other buildings on the block.

 “We will keep the character of the area,” Restuccia vowed.
 “It is not going to be some glass tower.
 There will be no panels or any of that crap.
 And we are really pushing for there to be two and three [bedroom units], because children exist in this city.”